tiddly-gittly/TidGi-Desktop/README.md

 [![GitHub Releases](https://img.shields.io/github/downloads/tiddly-gittly/TiddlyGit-Desktop/latest/total?label=Download%20Latest%20Release&style=for-the-badge)](https://github.com/tiddly-gittly/TiddlyGit-Desktop/releases/latest)

+For windows users (I'm personally using MacOS), I'm recently lack of time to maintain the Windows build, but I know where the issue is, if you can help please contact me via email or issue.

 <details>
 <summary>For mac users, since I haven't buy Apple developer key yet, so you have to entrust App to open it ◀</summary>